 Detox programs ensure a person is safe and sober during the uncomfortable process of withdrawal.
-These programs typically take place in a hospital, inpatient treatment center, or opioid treatment center and allow staff to administer medications to alleviate symptoms, provide support and prepare them for additional treatment.
+These programs typically take place in a hospital, inpatient treatment center, or opioid treatment center.
+This treatment allows staff to administer medications to alleviate symptoms, provide support and prepare them for additional treatment.

-Medications can be used in this process.
-There are three government-approved medications: methadone, buprenorphine (Suboxone) and naltrexone (Vivitrol).
-These medications are effective for lessening dependence, reducing drug cravings, alleviating uncomfortable symptoms and motivating participation in therapy.
+Medications can support the recovery process.
+There are three government-approved medications: methadone, buprenorphine (Suboxone), and naltrexone (Vivitrol).
+These medications effectively reduce dependence, reduce drug cravings, alleviate uncomfortable symptoms, and motivate participation in therapy.

 Therapy is the most common form of addiction treatment and works to change destructive patterns of behavior and how a person thinks about drugs.
-Two common behavioral therapies effective for treating opioid addiction include cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), which involve developing coping skills and healthy habits for long-lasting recovery.
+Two common behavioral therapies effective for treating opioid addiction include cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).
+These treatments involve developing coping skills and healthy habits for long-lasting recovery.